-The Townhouses (Lot 6 in DP 801240) are presently managed by the Sydney-Harbour Federation-Trust and are leased as residences on shortterm , month-by-month-leases (leased on an annual renewable basis).
+The Townhouses (Lot 6 in DP 801240) are presently managed by the Harbour Trust and are leased as residences on short-term leases (leased on an annual renewable basis).

 'Commonwealth Heritage Values' relocated to Section 5.1 Heritage Values.

 'Aboriginal Heritage' relocated to Section 4 'Site Description and History'.